Avoid Diamond Offshore Even After A Big Correction

 The positive point is that Diamond Offshore has $250 million in debt maturity in 2023 and $500 million in debt maturity in 2025.
 The remaining debt maturity comes on or after 2039.
 Therefore, the company faces no immediate debt refinancing pressure.

-Another positive is that the company has $1.2 billion in undrawn credit facility.
-Even if we leave out the $250 million credit facility maturing in October 2020, the company still has $950 million in undrawn facility.
+Another positive is that the company had $1.2 billion in undrawn credit facility as of February 7, 2020.
+Even if we leave out the $250 million credit facility maturing in October 2020, the company had $950 million in undrawn facility.

+Furthermore, Diamond Offshore borrowed $400 million from the credit facility in March 2020 and this leaves the company with a borrowing availability of $550 million.

 In addition, balance sheet cash as of December 2019 was at $156 million.
-This will provide liquidity for debt servicing and maintenance capital expenditure through 2020.
+All of this should provide enough liquidity for debt servicing and maintenance capital expenditure through 2020.

 However, this is not enough to boost investor confidence.
 The factor that will boost investor confidence is a relatively strong growth in order backlog.
 I don't see that coming through 2020 and potentially in 2021.

-Note: This article was amended on 4/15/2020 to reflect a clarification on the company's available liquidity.